A Brief Post-contact History of Easter Island

 The Chilean Bishop Rafael Edwards heard of the plight of the islanders, and came to see things for himself in 1916.
 He found the conditions desperate and shocking, and he laid responsibility directly on the sheep company which had given all the good water to stock, deprived the islanders of land, confined them to the village, and extracted forced labor from them.
 Edwards exposed these problems and his efforts resulted in termination of company rule.

 The village had piped water from wells in 1967 and electricity by the 1970s.
 Hotels replaced the tented hotel of the early days.
 Today the village is western rather than Polynesian and stores sell a variety of items.
-Such modern touches as telephones, fax machines, video games, email, and direct TV from Chile mainland have appeared.
+Such modern touches as cell phone, email, computers, video games, and direct TV from Chile mainland have appeared.
 Increased tourism and more islanders traveling abroad have expanded the horizons of islanders.
 Changes are apparent, and continuing.
 Covid-19 has added yet another huge round of changes to the island.
 Currently only residents can go to Easter Island, no foreign visitors are allowed.

 Bahn, Paul and John Flenley.
 1992.
 Easter Island, Earth Island.
 London: Thames and Hudson.